cerencaglayan/Online-Internship-System/README.md

-# Online Internship System Backend
+# Online Internship System Backend / Project for CENG316

-This repository contains the backend implementation for the Online Internship System, built using Spring Boot.
+This repository contains the backend implementation for the Online Internship System for IZTECH students, built using Spring Boot.
 It provides a RESTful API for managing internships, announcements, and users.
 The project is designed to handle the data operations required for an online internship portal.

 ## Table of Contents